RHplusLab/RHp_apriltag_ros2/README.md

 ### RealSense Version
 The RealSense version uses parameters defined in `src/utils.py` and accepts additional arguments:
 - `camera_offset` and `R_bc`: These represent the coordinate transformation from the desired base frame to the camera frame for detection.
-They are hardcoded in the code and can be modified directly at [utils.py](https://github.com/RHplusLab/RHp_apriltag_ros2/blob/5ebc2394878cdb3be747c73ce626e8dcfe42f266/src/rhp_apriltag_ros2/utils.py#L75)
+They are hardcoded in the code and can be modified directly at [utils.py](https://github.com/RHplusLab/RHp_apriltag_ros2/blob/733f90c5955b7042bafa38364e85f1ebb754c1ac/src/rhp_apriltag_ros2/utils.py#L130)
 - `surface_offset`: This allows fine-tuning of the robot base in the x and y directions after transformation, specified as an argument during launch.

+To enhance detection accuracy, a calibration step has been implemented by intersecting ground truth (g.t) coordinates with detected values.
+This process refines the transformation and is implemented in the code as shown below [see line 167 in utils.py](https://github.com/RHplusLab/RHp_apriltag_ros2/blob/733f90c5955b7042bafa38364e85f1ebb754c1ac/src/rhp_apriltag_ros2/utils.py#L167):

 To help visualize the relationship between these parameters and the system, the following diagram illustrates the coordinate transformation process: